ms-maheswari/Mediflow-Organizer/README.md

 - **Upcoming Appointments**: Easy management of upcoming appointments.
 - **Actions**: Users can perform various actions such as editing, deleting, updating, and creating appointments with ease.

-## Usage

-1. Sign up or log in securely.
-2. Manage upcoming appointments.
-3. Perform actions such as editing, deleting, updating, and creating appointments as needed.

 ## Installation